jkubis96/GEDSpy/README.md

 ```
-# load class Analysis
+# import the Analysis class from the Enrichment module
 from Enrichment import Analysis

-# create class with results from get_results
+# create instance of the Analysis class with results from get_results
 ans = Analysis(results)

 # adjustment of analysis parameters